 What is the #SBSdifference?
 Head of School Dr. Davis challenged our community at the beginning of the school year to Be the Difference.
 Our current families experience it daily and our new families quickly discover it.
 The SBS difference is intangible but always felt.

-The first in a three-week series, we will hear from the Zeiben family about what has stood out in their first semester at SBS with their three daughters.
+The final in a three-week series, we will hear from an SBS alumni family, Travis Blades ‘06 and his wife Jenny (Long) Blades ‘06 about what stands out in from first semester at SBS with their daughter Emmy.

 What led you to apply to Second Baptist School?